nodejs/node/README.md

 ```

 See the section above on [Verifying Binaries](#verifying-binaries) for
-details on what to do with these keys to verify a downloaded file is official.
+details on what to do with these keys to verify that a downloaded file is official.

 Previous releases of Node.js have been signed with one of the following GPG
 keys: